Find more inspiration on Instagram

 Do my teeth need to be perfect to get one?

-Not at all.
-Tooth gems are for all smiles.
-Your smile is unique, and that’s what makes it the perfect canvas!
-I offer gem options for all tooth shapes and styles.
+Not at all, tooth gems are for all smiles.
+I offer gem options for all preferences and teeth.

 What happens if it falls off and I swallow it?

-No worries!
-They’re tiny, smooth, and totally body-safe.
+No worries.
+The gems are tiny, smooth, and totally body-safe.
 The materials I use are lead-free, non-toxic, and made to safely pass through your system if swallowed.
+You won't even notice!

 Can I still go to the dentist with a tooth gem?

-Yes, and you should!
+You can and should.
 Keep up with regular cleanings and checkups just like usual.

-Can I get a tooth gem if I wear a retainer or Invisalign?
+Can I get a tooth gem if I wear a retainer, nightguard, or Invisalign?

 Right after your appointment: